Mangul-Lab-USC/Mangul-Lab-USC.github.io/_members/linus-chen.md

 <!-- twitter: jaquejbrito -->
 ---

 Linus Chen was a member of Mangul lab from 2016 to 2018.
-She was a undergraduate researcher at our lab and 2017 UCLA QCB B.I.G.
+He was a undergraduate researcher at our lab and 2017 UCLA QCB B.I.G.
 Summer Scholar.
-She is currently a Undergrad @ UCLA, Bioengineering & Biomedical Engineering.
+He is currently a Undergrad @ UCLA, Bioengineering & Biomedical Engineering.